KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 Sadly, the work is not done, because the consequences of mismanagement and corruption are still ongoing and Puerto Rico is suffering additional natural disasters.

-They intend to continue collecting the million contract documents on the website.
-They are considering ways to make their scraping logs and project financials transparent.
+They met their goal of collecting the million contract documents on the website.
+They are also considering ways to make their scraping logs and project financials transparent.
 They want to collect input from journalists and members of the data science community to help improve the site.
 They are also exploring ways to find sponsorship for the $60/month cost of running the project.

 If you are interested in the project or would like to contribute, reach out to them!